You are on the first page of the of X.V. (new) website: www.viennot.org

 "The Art of Bijective Combinatorics"

-The combinations of the slides, the videos and this website form a kind of "video-book" which is in construction, even if all the slides and links to the videos of the 76 lectures are there.
+The combinations of the slides, the videos and this website form a kind of "video-book" which is in construction, even if all the slides and links to the 77 lectures are there.

 Part I: An introduction to enumerative, algebraic and bijective combinatorics (January-March 2016)